hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

 After `terraform apply`, run `terraform output ad_server_private_ip` to get the AD server IP address.

+Please read the scripts to understand what they are doing - they aren't too complicated!

 ### Configure the epic-mapr docker container for LDAP authentication

 From your client machine where the github project is checked out, run: